rokmohar/alexa-assistant/readme.md

 14. Click Next.
-15. There is no need to go anyfurther through the process i.e. submitting for certification.
+15. There is no need to go any further through the process i.e. submitting for certification.
 There is no point in testing the skill on the next page as the simulator cannot athenticate against the Google API.

 ### AWS Lambda Setup (Part 1)